TimStewartJ/gluchart/README.md

 He would inject insulin before a meal, only to find out shortly after that it was an insufficient dosage and have to self-administer again.
 Worse yet was when he would overshoot and administer too much insulin, bringing his glucose levels to dangerously low levels that could induce a coma.

 We wanted to create an application that could aid Aidan, fellow Aggies, and anyone adjusting to diabetes by showing their glucose levels ahead of time.
-If successful, our application could guide people in dosing the correct amount of insulin.
+Our model would be trained on a user's data, and be able to predict their glucose for a set amount of time.

 # Goals
 Create a glucose prediction model using machine learning that can accurately forecast a person's glucose levels given their current glucose level and an input of insulin/meal.